osbert-lancaster-v/CLOT/README.md

 the .html templates are in templates/...

+urls.py lists the urls and the associated functions that are called.
+note that the regexps (if any) in the url will be passed to the functions as function arguments.

 NOTE   - the code does NOT know/understand games other than 1v1. if you want to add these, please go ahead  :)  (mainly, you need to modify Game and the code that uses Game)